This dish is near perfect.

 Make the balsamic dressing

-- In a small bowl, add the garlic, salt, and pepper, followed by the olive oil, Vegenaise (or mayonnaise), maple syrup, and balsamic vinegar.
-Now simply whisk everything together with a fork.
+- To a small mixing bowl, add the garlic, salt, pepper, olive oil, Vegenaise (or mayonnaise), maple syrup, and balsamic vinegar.
+Whisk everything together with a fork.

 - Keep whisking until the dressing emulsifies.
-(Or comes together completely and there is no separation between the oil and the other ingredients.)
-This could take a minute or two, so don’t worry, just keep whisking until you get there.
-Dressing is done!
+There should be no separation between the oil and the other ingredients.
+This could take a minute or two.
+Just keep whisking until you get there.

 Put it all together

-- While the orzo is still warm, add in the onion and tomato mixture, followed by the drained chickpeas, then the parsley.
+- While the orzo is still warm, add in the halved tomatoes, followed by the drained chickpeas, then the parsley.
 Gently fold them into the orzo.

 Serve and enjoy!

-- Garnish each serving of this Creamy Balsamic Orzo with parsley, and serve with a side of your favorite greens and meat substitute, if desired.
-Enjoy!
+- Garnish each serving of Creamy Balsamic Orzo with mozzarella and parsley, and serve.